 To train the SiamVGG, we use ILSVRC and Youtube-88 datasets, which cover around 4,000 videos annotated frame-by-frame and more than 100,000 videos annotated every 30 frames, respectively.
-Because ILSVRC contains more fine-grained information while Youtube-BB covers the coarse-grained information, we set the feeding ratio between these two datasets as $1 : 5$.
+Because ILSVRC contains more fine-grained information while Youtube-BB covers the coarse-grained information, we set the learning ratio between these two datasets as $1 : 5$.

 We randomly pick two frames from the same video sequence and assemble them into a pair of the search image and the exemplary image.
-In our design, the size of search image is $255 \times 255$ while the size of exemplary image is $127 \times 127$.
+In our design, the size of search image is $255 \times 255$ while the size of the exemplary image is $127 \times 127$.
 To keep all images as squares, we add context margin on top of the original images following the Equation (3) and (4).
 Assuming the original image size $(w, h)$, and the context margin $p$, we can calculate the scale factor $s$ in Equation (3).
 Regarding the exemplary images, $A = 127 \times 127$ and the context margin is $p = (w + h)/4$.
-So in the original frame, the final square is centered at the original center of the bounding box with side length $L$ in Equation (4).
-One the other hand, the search images are $255 \times 255$, which means that they are centered at the original bounding box center with $2L$ side length.
+So, in the original frame, the target object is centered at the original center of the bounding box with side length $L$ calculated using Equation (4).
+The search images are $255 \times 255$, which means that they are centered at the original bounding box center with $2L$ side length.

 Since the output of the proposed structure in Figure~\ref{fig:model} is $17 \times 17$, we set the ground truth of the score map to $17 \times 17$.
 By using Equation (5), we generate the elements in the score map, which are considered as positive examples if the targeted objects are located in the center within specific radius R using Manhattan distance. $y[u]$ represents the elements of the ground truth while $c$ is the center of the score map.
 In the example in Figure~\ref{fig:xzgt_example}, we assume $R = 2$ and coefficient $k = 1$.